bitnami/charts/bitnami/metrics-server/README.md

 <!--- app-name: Metrics Server -->

-# Bitnami package for Metrics Server
+# Bitnami Secure Images Helm chart for Metrics Server

 Metrics Server aggregates resource usage data, such as container CPU and memory usage, in a Kubernetes cluster and makes it available via the Metrics API.